-were purified by nickel affinity chromatography and dialysis (Fig. 1C) and characterized by mass spectroscopy (Supplemental Fig. 2).
-After modification with maleimide-DTPA, all cCPE peptides were radiolabeled with 111In with excellent radiochemical yield (>99%) and purity (>99%) and a typical molar activity of 1 MBq/μg (Fig. 1D).
+All plasmids, encoding for wild-type or mutant cCPE.histidine (his)10 sequences, were introduced into competent E. coli BL21(DE3) cells.
+Protein expression was induced via IPTG addition and the resulting peptides were purified by nickel affinity chromatography and dialysis (Fig. 1C), and characterised by mass spectroscopy (Supplemental Fig 2).
+After modification with maleimide-DTPA, all cCPE peptides were radiolabelled with 111In with excellent radiochemical yield (>99%) and purity (>99%), and a typical molar activity of 1 MBq/μg (Fig. 1D).

-In Vitro Characterization
+In Vitro Characterisation

-All radiolabeled peptides bound claudin-4-expressing PSN-1 cells in a saturable manner, but not claudin-4-negative HT1080 control cells (Fig. 2A).
-After exposure of cells to radiolabeled cCPE peptides at a saturation concentration (40 nM) for 2 h, radioactivity associated with PSN-1 cells was approximately 9 times higher than that associated with HT1080 cells (P < 0.0001).
-Saturation binding assays yielded affinities (K_D) in the nanomolar range (2.2-10.2 nM) for all labeled cCPE-based peptides, a marked improvement over earlier reported values in the micromolar range for unmodified CPE binding to purified His10-claudin-4 or [111In]IncCPE.GST binding to claudin-4-expressing human mammary gland/breast epithelial MDA-MB-468 cells (0.65 and 1.93 μ M, respectively (14,23)).
-The wild-type cCPE{194-319}, S313A, and S307A + N309A + S313A variants showed the better binding affinity in PSN-1 cells (K_D: 2.2 ± 0.8, 3 ± 0.1, and 4.2 ± 0.5 nM, respectively), whereas the D284A and L254F + K257D mutants showed a higher K_D in PSN-1 cells (10 ± 0.9 and 9.7 ± 0.7 nM, respectively) (Fig. 2B).
+All radiolabelled peptides bound claudin-4-expressing PSN-1 cells in a saturable manner, but not claudin-4-negative HT1080 control cells (Fig. 2A).
+After exposure of cells to radiolabelled cCPE peptides at saturation concentration (40 nM) for 2 h, radioactivity associated with PSN-1 cells was approximately nine times higher compared to HT1080 cells (P<0.0001).
+Saturation binding assays yielded affinities (K_D) in the nanomolar range (2.2-10.2 nM) for all labelled cCPE-based peptides, a marked improvement over earlier reported values in the micromolar range for unmodified CPE binding to purified His10-claudin-4 or [111In]In-cCPE.GST binding to claudin-4-expressing human mammary gland/breast epithelial MDA-MB-468 cells (0.65 and 1.93 μ M, respectively (14,23)).
+The wildtype cCPE194-319, S313A, and S307A+N309A+S313A variants showed the better binding affinity in PSN-1 cells (K_D 2.2 \pm 0.8, 3 \pm 0.1 and 4.2 \pm 0.5 nM, respectively) while the D284A and L254F+K257D mutants showed higher K_D values (10 \pm 0.9 and 9.7 \pm 0.7 nM, respectively) (Fig. 2B).

-To evaluate the specificity of these radiolabeled cCPE peptides for claudin-4 receptors, we performed in vitro blocking studies by adding increasing amounts of cold, unlabeled cCPE.GST (100fold) (Fig. 3).
-In addition to PSN-1 cells, we used the HT1080hCLDN4 cell line, stably transfected with human claudin-4 and lacking expression of claudin-3, a closely related claudin protein.
-We confirmed strong vesicular and membrane claudin-4 immunostaining but absence of claudin-3 signal in HT1080-hCLDN4 cells (Fig. 3).
-Efficient blocking (>95%, all P < 0.001) of 111Inlabeled cCPE194-319, S313A, and S307A + N309A + S313A was achieved by addition of a 100-fold excess of cCPE.GST in
+To evaluate the specificity of these radiolabelled cCPE peptides for claudin-4 receptors, we performed in vitro blocking studies, by adding increasing amounts of cold, unlabelled cCPE.GST (100-fold) (Fig. 3).
+In addition to PSN-1 cells, we used the HT1080-hCLDN4 cell line, stably transfected with human claudin-4 and lacking expression of claudin-3, a closely related claudin protein.
+We confirmed strong vesicular and membranar claudin-4 immunostaining, but absence of claudin-3 signal in HT1080-hCLDN4 cells (Fig. 3).
+Efficient blocking (>95%, all P<0.001) of 111In-labelled cCPE194-319, S313A, and S307A+N309A+S313A was achieved by addition of a 100-fold excess of cCPE.GST in both PSN-1 and HT1080-hCLDN4, suggesting a highly specific interaction of these cCPE variants and claudin-4, and other potential binding epitopes of cCPE, with very little non-specific uptake.
+Cell-associated uptake of [111In]In-cCPE^{1254F+K257D} mutant showed the lowest specificity of all peptides, with only 38% blocking achieved in PSN-1 cells and 74% in HT1080-hCLDN4 cells (P<0.001).